A small town surrounded on three sides by the Vaaldam. GPS coordinates: 26.9943°S, 28.21°E, elevation: 1500m

 They were escorted, which included Hermanus Lombard and sent to Lies drift which was where the Vaal Marina is now, The river had high water and the officers objected to having to cross at the time.
 The Commandant wanted to know nothing about that and insisted that they cross now.
 The cart got stuck and the Commandant ordered shots to be fired past the horses and cart to encourage them to move on.
 One of these shots went wrong and killed captain Elliot.
 Captain Lambert jumped into the water and made it to the Free State side.

-This incident was discussed at the peace negotiations and it was resolved that there should be an judicial enquiry under a judge appointed by the British.
-Hermanus refused to in a 'Engelse Hof' (English court) and went off to Betchuanaland to do some big game hunting.
+This incident was discussed at the peace negotiations and it was resolved that there should be an judicial inquiry under a judge appointed by the British.
+Hermanus refused to be in a 'Engelse Hof' (English court) and went off to Betchuanaland to do some big game hunting.

 Seven of the members of the escort appeared in front of the judge, with Hermanus not present it was easy to pin the guilt on him, Hermanus Lombard.
 He had become a fugitive and could not be reached.